camunda/camunda-docs/versioned_docs/version-8.0/components/best-practices/development/testing-process-definitions.md

   - Exception
   - Java Delegate
   - JUnit
+description: "Test your executable BPMN processes as they are software.
+If possible, do automated unit tests with a fast in-memory workflow engine."
 ---

 Test your executable BPMN processes as they are software.
 If possible, do automated unit tests with a fast in-memory workflow engine.
 Before releasing, verify with integration tests close to your real-life environment, which might include human-driven, exploratory integration tests.